hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

 <img src="media/commercial_cinder-fc-zone.png"/)>

-##Configuration of Brocade Zone Manager
+##Configuration of Brocade FC Zone Manager

 If Block Storage is configured to use a Fibre Channel volume driver that supports Zone Manager, update `kvm-default.json` to enable Fibre Channel Zone Manager.